nocomplexity/SecurityArchitecture/threadmodels.md

 a conceptual model that:

 -   helps to understand a situation and
--   is helpful in reducing security or privacy concerns.
+-   is helpful in reducing security concerns.
 So helpful in solving your security problem.

-A security or privacy conceptual threat model is usually built of relevant elements and their relations that matter in a security problem situation.
+A security threat model is built of relevant elements and their relations that matter in a security problem situation.

 In general, a conceptual model is constructed based on a specific problem situation you want to solve.
-In our case the aim is to outline important concepts regarding security and privacy.
-So our collection of conceptual models is aimed at generic reuse.

-Since the real-world problems of security and privacy are outlined in a large number of publications, within this section we only present conceptual models that are based on the following selection criteria:
+Real-world problems of security are outlined in a large number of publications, within this section we only present conceptual models that are based on the following selection criteria: